-The epic, ever evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga
+The epic, ever-evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga

 According to Billboard:

 Representatives from two major talent agencies with headliners booked for the anniversary event said Dentsu’s decision to pull out of the event voids their contract and releases them from playing the festival.
-“The artist contracts are with Dentsu, not with Michael Lang or Woodstock 50,” an agent with artists booked for the event tell Billboard.
+“The artist contracts are with Dentsu, not with Michael Lang or Woodstock 50,” an agent with artists booked for the event tells Billboard.

 Woodstock 50’s production partner Superfly severs ties with the festival, which sources say is “catastrophic” and “a death knell.”